joeycastillo/sensorwatch.net/content/en/docs/movement/newface.md

     break;
 {{< /highlight >}}

 Finally, we need to blink the light!
 We’ll use the tick event for that.
 Movement issues this event every time the clock ticks.
 Normally that’s once a second, but watch faces can request a faster tick, like we did above when setting the blinking state to active.
-We’ll use this tick function to toggle the LED off on even numbered ticks, and on on odd numbered ticks:
+We’ll use this tick function to toggle the LED off on even numbered ticks, and on odd numbered ticks:

 {{< highlight c >}}
 case EVENT_TICK: